berkgedik92/language_practice_application/README.md

 # Language Practicing Application

 This is an application designed to be used for learning new words when studying a language.
 The application consists of four components, namely [**Server**](#server-section), [**WebAdminUI**](#admin-ui-section), [**Mobile App**](#mobile-app-section) and [**WordCrawler**](#crawler-section).
 Server is responsible from storing the words, languages, word categories, users and communicating with the other components.
 WebAdminUI is a web page where a usercan add/remove/edit words to be practiced as well as languages and word categories.
-By using the Monbile App, a user can practice those words and finally WordCrawler can be used to add new words to the database in a fast and easy way.
+By using the Mobile App, a user can practice those words and finally WordCrawler can be used to add new words to the database in a fast and easy way.
 Those components will be explained in detail in this document.

 ## Credits